jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

           </device>
         </deviceinfo>

-Note: If a Wacom device is defined in /etc/X11/xorg.conf, the same Wacom device that is also defined in the wacom.fdi will be ignored.
+**Note:** If a Wacom device is defined in /etc/X11/xorg.conf, the same Wacom device that is also defined in the wacom.fdi will be ignored.

-If you are running an Xorg server older than 1.4 or even an XFree86 server, you can try the following workaround to bring the device live without restarting your X server or the whole system:
+If you are running an **Xorg server older than 1.4** or even an XFree86 server, you can try the following workaround to bring the device live without restarting your X server or the whole system:

     Switch virtual terminal from your current disply to another one then back.
 The following method works on most distros:

     pressing "Ctrl Alt F1", all three keys, the same time, then "Ctrl Alt F7".

     Edgar Fehlinger and Lars Michelsen have provided a solution on RHEL 5.3.
-We are very grateful that they have gave us the permission to share it
+We are very grateful that they have gave us the permission to share it here:
-here:

-`   First we had to add the following lines to the Xorg.conf ServerLayout section:`
+        First we had to add the following lines to the Xorg.conf ServerLayout section:

          Option "AutoAddDevices" "on"
          Option "AutoEnableDevices" "on"
          Option "AllowEmptyInput" "on"

-`   After restarting the X server the following procedure brought the display back again:`
+        After restarting the X server the following procedure brought the display back again:

-`    - Turn off display`
+         - Turn off display
-`    - Turn on display`
+         - Turn on display
-`    - Switch virtual terminal to 1 and back (CTRL+ALT+1 and then CTRL+ALT+2`
+         - Switch virtual terminal to 1 and back (CTRL+ALT+1 and then CTRL+ALT+2
-`    while the virtual terminal 2 has the X server running)`
+         while the virtual terminal 2 has the X server running)

-`   After switching the terminals, the display can be used as usual.`
+        After switching the terminals, the display can be used as usual.

-`   Having this working we added the virtual terminal switch to udev `
-`   /etc/udev/rules.d/60-wacom.rules to perform it automatically everytime the display `
+        Having this working we added the virtual terminal switch to udev /etc/udev/rules.d/60-wacom.rules to perform it automatically everytime the display is switched on:
-`   is switched on:`

          --------------------------------------------------------------------------------
          # First set type